timeseries.surrogates

 The total squared difference between resulting matrices.

-Normalize an array of time series to zero mean and unit variance individually for each individual time series.
+Normalize the original data to zero mean and unit variance individually for each individual time series.

 Examples: